Average Net Worth of Physicians at Retirement

 2020 Doximity Physician Compensation Report

 In summary, voyeurism is always fun.
 It is nice for some of us to look in and see how little we are earning and how big other people’s homes are.
-But don’t forget, their mortgage is larger than yours.
+But don’t forget; their mortgage is larger than yours.
 Only 10% of physicians have a net worth greater than $5M.
 While it is clear you don’t really “need” any particular number, the fact is that physicians make a lot of money.
-If they make a lot of money and haven’t put away all that much, it is a shame.
+It is a shame if they make a lot of money and haven’t put away all that much.

 Summary of Average Net Worth of Physicians at Retirement